fpcbeacon/beaconpresbychurch/README.md

 Then adding it to the page looks similar to a link but prefixed by an exclamation mark.
 For example `![FPC Title](images/fpc_title.png)`.
 The text in the square brackets is what is used if the image can't load or for the visual impared.

+### HTML

+Markdown also support HTML tags (stuff inside of &lt; and &gt; characters).
+We use that for more complicated code such as imbedding Canva posters.
+If formatting can be done without HTML, that's preferable, but if not, go ahead and use HTML.

 ### More